rsksmart/rootstock-vyper/README.md

     main()
 ```

-## Key Points About RSK Deployment
+## Key Points About Rootstock Deployment

-1. **Chain ID**: RSK testnet uses chain ID 31
+1. **Chain ID**: Rootstock testnet uses chain ID 31
 2. **Gas Settings**:
-   - We use a higher gas limit (3,000,000) for RSK
+   - We use a higher gas limit (3,000,000) for Rootstock
    - We double the gas price to ensure the transaction goes through
 3. **Transaction Type**:
-   - RSK works best with legacy transactions (using `gasPrice` instead of EIP-1559 parameters)
+   - Rootstock works best with legacy transactions (using `gasPrice` instead of EIP-1559 parameters)

 ## Running the Deployment